AAT Level 1 Award in Bookkeeping

 Gain essential skills for a range of finance roles.

-AAT bookkeeping qualifications take from six weeks to six months to complete and will give you the fundamental skills that underpin many roles in finance.
+AAT bookkeeping qualifications take from two to 12 months to complete and will give you the fundamental skills that underpin many roles in finance.
 See where each qualification can take you, then find out more about them below.

 This qualification can be used as a route to professional AAT bookkeeping member (AATQB) status.